About honors coursework

 - A public presentation/demonstration of the project (may take place within a campus or community setting and may include Scholars Day presentations)

-Students and instructors are advised to complete learning contracts for spring semester project-based courses by February 24, 2021.
+Students and instructors are advised to complete learning contracts for semester project-based courses by the end of week six.